-6.7 Human Trafficking / Modern Slavery: The United Kingdom (UK) is a destination country for men, women, and children primarily from Africa, Asia, and Eastern Europe who are subjected to human trafficking for the purposes of sexual slavery and forced labour, including domestic servitude.
-If any member of staff is concerned that a child or young person has been trafficked or is the victim of modern slavery, either from outside the country or within the UK, they must seek advice from the relevant Children's Social Care.
+- 6.8 Human Trafficking / Modern Slavery: The United Kingdom (UK) is a destination country for men, women, and children primarily from Africa, Asia, and Eastern Europe who are subjected to human trafficking for the purposes of sexual slavery and forced labour, including domestic servitude.
+If any member of staff is concerned that a child or young person has been trafficked or is the victim of modern slavery, either from outside the country or within the UK, they must seek advice from the relevant Children's Social Care. - 6.9 Child Sexual Exploitation / Criminal Exploitation: Exploitation of young people is an increasingly and concerning issue.